 After completing my first film score, to Blood Simple, I spent some time in Japan doing animation for Lensman.
 Back in New York I returned to my day job running the Digital Sound Lab at the New York Institute of Technology, and continued playing in bands with no particular plan to pursue film music.
 Around this time I also started singing with The Harmonic Choir, David Hykes' overtone singing project which was in residence at the Cathedral of St. John the Divine in New York City.
-This was all exciting, but on the downside I'd recently bought a condo and, facing mortgage payments for the next 30 years, feared that I'd be doing computer work the rest of my life.
+This was all exciting, but on the downside I'd recently bought a loft in Hell's Kitchen and, facing mortgage payments for the next 30 years, feared my day job might just become my life.

 Sometime in 1985 I received a letter in a little-used post office box.
 It was from Burt Berman at Universal Pictures.
 He wanted to speak with me regarding a film project.
 The letter could have been months old.
 I called Burt and was told that Tony Perkins was going to direct Psycho III and that he wanted to speak to me about the music.
 As it so happens I was (and am) a big fan of Tony's.
 I'd even been collecting film stills of him in preparation for doing an computer-animated "Temptation of St. Anthony."
 I was told Tony would be at the Plaza Hotel in New York in a few days and I should give him a call.

 I called around noon on the appointed day and apparently woke him up.
 He didn't know where or when it was, but he slowly came to and we met at his suite later that day.
 He'd really liked Blood Simple, felt that the musical direction of Psycho II had been too traditional, and wanted something different for his film.
 All this certainly sounded good to me.
 They wanted me to work in Los Angeles, which was fine too.